 Compliance with California's efficiency Codes & Standards varies enormously, especially with respect to building codes.
 For example, less than 10% of HVAC systems installed have permits pulled and 30-50% of new central air conditioning systems are not being properly installed.
-This compliance failure comes at considerable cost to Californians-the HVAC compliance shortcomings alone has led to a 20-30% increase in the peak energy needed to provide consumers with the cooling they demand on hot summer afternoons.37 It has been estimated that a substantial fraction (estimated to be at least 30%) of the technical energy savings potential of energy codes is lost due to non-compliance-but in reality there is inadequate understanding of code compliance rates and a resulting degradation in performance.38 coverage, it should be reviewed for opportunities to simplify or supersede elements that are unduly complex.
+This compliance failure comes at considerable cost to Californians-the HVAC compliance shortcomings alone has led to a 20-30% increase in the peak energy needed to provide consumers with the cooling they demand on hot summer afternoons.38 It has been estimated that a substantial fraction (estimated to be at least 30%) of the technical energy savings potential of energy codes is lost due to non-compliance-but in reality there is inadequate understanding of code compliance rates and a resulting degradation in performance.39